kamilbenj/webtech-1/README.md

 ### Routes

 #### `/`
-Displays a short explanation of how the `/hello` route works.
+Returns a welcome message explaining how to use ?name=....

 #### `/hello?name=Alice`
 - Returns: